The True Cost of Manual Job Management for NZ Tradies

 You're not saving money by doing it manually.
 You're losing it.
 Here's the real cost of manual job management for NZ trade businesses.

-Let's talk about what manual job management is actually costing your NZ trade business.
+Let's talk about what manual job management is actually costing your trade business.
 Not the obvious costs—you already know you're spending too much time on admin.
 We're talking about the hidden costs.
 The ones that don't show up on any invoice but are quietly draining thousands from your business every month.

 Here's the real math on what manual job management costs NZ tradies.